Can You Put Vinegar in a Steam Mop?

 Bissell

-So, take the advice of Bissell and don’t use vinegar in your steam mop.
+So, take Bissell’s advice and don’t use vinegar in your steam mop.

 Can You Put Vinegar in a Steam Cleaner?

 Canister style steam cleaners heat the entire boiler of water.
-It is often suggested by steam mop manufacturers to use vinegar to descale canister steam cleaners.
+Steam mop manufacturers often suggest using vinegar to descale canister steam cleaners.

 But this happens when the steamer has cooled down – the vinegar soaks for anywhere from 40 minutes to a few hours, or sometimes overnight, before being rinsed out and flushed with clean water.